Introduction to plugin development#

 A running Gluu Casa installation#

-Once you are up and running with a Gluu Server VM proceed to install Gluu Casa.
-Ensure you can log in to Casa when finished.
+Once you are up and running with a Gluu Server VM, ensure you can log in to Casa when finished, eg.

 Change file check period#